suraj-ios/Audio-Cast/README.md

 # Code understanding
-1.Code is very simple to understand, it has writtend in appdelegate and Viewcontroller.swift file.
+1.Code is very simple to understand, it has written in appdelegate and Viewcontroller.swift file.